jubatus/jubakit/doc/source/guide/loader_develop.rst

 Transformation
 ~~~~~~~~~~~~~~

-For example, if you want to process JSONL files (files that contain one JSON record per line), you can create a class that inherits from :py:class:`LineBasedFileLoader <jubakit.loader.core.LineBasedFileLoader>` which loads a single text file and emits record for each line, and implement ``preproces`` method as follows:
+For example, if you want to process JSONL files (files that contain one JSON record per line), you can create a class that inherits from :py:class:`LineBasedFileLoader <jubakit.loader.core.LineBasedFileLoader>` which loads a single text file and emits record for each line, and implement ``preprocess`` method as follows:

 .. code-block:: python